hraban/cl-nix-lite/README.md

 To test all packages, see [examples/channels/test-all](examples/channels/test-all).

+## Technical Detail: Recursive Dependency Deduplicator

+This lisp derivation builder implements a transitive, “eval-time” full dependency tree resolver and deduplicator in Nix.
+It solves a fundamental impedance mismatch between Common Lisp and Nix.

+A Lisp project, e.g. `cl-async`, can provide multiple actual Lisp systems.
+Lisp likes to go back and forth between different such project directories as their respective systems include each other, and build what’s needed in different directories as it finds it.
+In Nix, this is impossible: you build a derivation alone, in one pass, and once it’s done it’s done, no more changing things.

+The source code has all the gory details, and hopefully plenty of comments to explain what is going on, and why.
+Long story short: you can now depend on a system from a separate derivation, which itself depends on another system defined back in your own repository, and you won’t get Nix build errors.

+## Glossary

+This package (lisp-modules-lite) makes a distinction between Nix *derivations* and Lisp *systems*:

+- **derivation**: A Nix concept.
+It is a single atomic "block" of "code": it can be just the source code, or a pre-built package ready to use.
+- **system**: A Common Lisp (actually an ASDF) concept.
+It is CL’s closest relative to e.g. a Python "package".
+Confusingly: Nix also has a concept of system, e.g. `x86_64-darwin`.
+It’s an OS+Architecture description.
+Because of that confusion, I try to call a Lisp system `lispSystem` in the code, instead of `system`.
+- **package**: Very confusing word which I avoid.
+It can mean “Lisp package” which is sort-of-but-not-really close to “namespaces” in other languages, or it can mean a Nix derivation.
+Don’t use this word.

+See the [`examples`](examples) directory for demonstrations on how to use this builder.

+### 1 Nix derivation, many Lisp systems

+A crucial, defining feature of this implementation is that there is only ever *one single Nix derivation per Lisp source code project*.
+This means *there is **no** 1 ⭤ 1 relationship between Lisp systems and Nix derivations*: if a single piece of code defines multiple systems (as many do; `trivia`, `cl-async`, `babel`, ...) they all still result in a single Nix derivation that exports all of them.

 ## TODO

 This is just my unofficial issue tracker.

-### Nice-to-have

-- Get all remaining packages’ tests passing.
 - An example showing fasl-only building, no binary
 - Don’t use `CL_SOURCE_REGISTRY` but use source map files?
 - Don’t clobber existing `CL_SOURCE_REGISTRY`
-- Document how to overwrite a package
-- Using that: in the test-all, can we "inject" a check=true version of every package into the entire chain?
-Instead of building every package in test mode separately, but have each of them depend on non-checking packages?
-Should we, even?
-- Fix binary building with ECL
+- ECL
-- More lisps
-- Test on Linux
 - Check if `lispDerivation` is actually the best name for this function

-## Comparison to `lisp-modules` and `lisp-modules-new`
+## Comparison to `lisp-modules` in nixpkgs

 The crucial difference with both: No QuickLisp.
 This is an ideological difference rather than a material one, to an end user.

-For a more detailed comparison than that: this project somewhere late 2022, and both the official `nixpkgs.lispPackages` and this `cl-nix-lite` have diverged considerably, since.
+For a more detailed comparison than that: this project started somewhere late 2022, and both the official `nixpkgs.lispPackages` and this `cl-nix-lite` have diverged considerably, since.
 I haven’t kept up to date with the main lispPackages development, so I’m not fully equipped to give a proper comparison anymore.

 ## Motivation